qsib-cbie/sci-rs/README.md

 Install the nightly toolchain, `rustup toolchain install nightly`, `rust-toolchain.toml` asks for configures the toolchain choice.

+By default, `sccache` is enabled to match CI builds and improve build from clean speeds for some of the heavier dependent crates.
+Install with `cargo install sccache --no-default-features`.

 In general, `cargo build`, `cargo test`, and `cargo doc` work like usual. `sci-rs` does not bind against your local python installation like `sciprs` will.
+The CI workflow runs the unit tests via `cargo nextest run` to disallow slow unit tests and to facilitate JUnit + GitHub integration.

 When building ndarray or nalgebra, you should not need LAPACK or blas, but eventually it will be an option to accelerate usage on systems that have the option.

 ### System Linear Algebra Dependency